 When you include a breakdown dimension, users are only attributed to the first instance of the breakdown value that applies to them.
 For example, say User A first appears as a mobile user, then returns the same day as a desktop user.
 User A only appears in the mobile breakdown for that cohort.

-- Cohort analysis can show a maximum of 60 cohorts.
+- Cohort exploration can show a maximum of 60 cohorts.

 - When you apply a breakdown dimension, a maximum of the top 15 values of that dimension are shown.

 - Demographic dimensions are subject to thresholding.
-If the number of users in the cohort is too small to protect their anonymity, those users won't be included in the analysis.
+If the number of users in the cohort is too small to protect their anonymity, those users won't be included in the exploration.